Dog-Face-Development/Bars/README.md

 The current release is 1.5.
 The next release, version 1.6 is coming out soon with the following features:
 - Bug Fixes
 - Issue Fixes
+- Easier difficulty (Could also be released in Version 2.0)
+- (MAYBE) Difficulty settings (Could also be released in Version 2.0)

 Your Pull Requests for new features are always welcome!
 Look to see some of your suggestions in upcoming updates.